L7 (band): Musical style, influences, and legacy

 Donita Sparks credits the punk rock bands the Ramones and the Sex Pistols as two of her earliest influences, stating of the former that, at age 15, "I was so longing for teenage music, stuff that was fun and carefree and cool.
 And the Ramones were the whole package", having stated in 1997 that Rocket to Russia (1977) was the record that changed her life.
 Sparks has also noted 1960s surf music, namely the Beach Boys, Dick Dale and the Ventures, as a key influence, describing it as her "siren song" to move to Los Angeles in the 1980s.
 The band also draw heavily from female-fronted 1970s and 1980s punk and new wave acts (see women in punk rock) including the B-52's, Blondie and Frightwig.
 Suzi Gardner, more so than Sparks, was influenced by blues-based 1970s rock and early metal acts, such as Black Sabbath, Deep Purple, Hawkwind and Led Zeppelin.
-Other influences on members of the band include ABBA, AC/DC, The Beatles, David Bowie, Patsy Cline, Elvis Costello, the Cramps, Arethra Franklin, the Gap Band, Kraftwerk, Motörhead, Ohio Players, Yoko Ono, Iggy Pop and the Stooges, Lou Reed, the Rolling Stones, Roxy Music, and Sha Na Na.
+Other influences on members of the band include ABBA, AC/DC, the Beatles, David Bowie, Patsy Cline, Elvis Costello, the Cramps, Arethra Franklin, the Gap Band, Kraftwerk, Motörhead, Ohio Players, Yoko Ono, Iggy Pop and the Stooges, Lou Reed, the Rolling Stones, Roxy Music, and Sha Na Na.
+Other influences they cited included Soundgarden, Nirvana, Black Flag, Bad Religion, the Ramones, Blondie, the Pretenders, the Runaways, Kiss, Girlschool, Slayer and AC/DC.

 The Prodigy covered the Hungry for Stink track "Fuel My Fire" on their 1997 album The Fat of the Land.
 In 2015, Spin listed Bricks Are Heavy as number 249 on their list of the top 300 Best Albums of the Past 30 Years (1985–2014).
 Decibel ranked the songs from L7's Bricks Are Heavy as part of their Hall of Fame Countdown in 2016.
 In 2016, Ugly Things ranked Smell the Magic at number 24 on a list of the top 40 punk albums of all time.
 In 2017, Metal Injection ranked L7 at number 7 on their list of "10 Heaviest Grunge Bands".

 The band was listed by Kerrang! in 2019 as one of "Ten Bands No One Expected to be So Influential Today."
-The group was described as "one of rock’s most volatile and respected acts.
+The group was described as "one of rock's most volatile and respected acts.
 Predictable on paper, anything but on stage".